tom-r3/kindhearts/README.md

 THINGS TO DO
-- buy the video
 - fix landing page cover photo

 MOBILE
 - logo in menu is too big